Top Reasons Why Brian’s Skyline (Nissan R34 GT-R) is a Supercar

 One component cannot make up the legacy of a supercar.
 It is the alignment of certain elements that put the Nissan Skyline R34 GT-R where it is with supporters around the globe.
 The ban in the United States played in its favor.
 The illegal angle was appealing to many people for a while.

-• It appeals to the masses thanks to the fact that it is a cultural powerhouse.
+- It appeals to the masses thanks to the fact that it is a cultural powerhouse.
 Fast and Furious and other franchises like Need for Speed have put the model front and center.
-If you like cars, it quickly became something that you could not miss.
+If you truly love to have the GT-R R34 car, you can get a LEGO set of it.
+Based on the same GT-R Brian was driving, this Lego car offers a drift feature and NOS bottles.

 Brian’s Nissan Skyline: 4 Things that You Should Know